-Christmas Toy Drive - Orange Leader
+Christmas Toy Give Away - Orange Leader

-Christmas Toy Drive
+Christmas Toy Give Away

-A Christmas Toy Drive will be held at 11 a.m. on Saturday, December 19, 2020 at Mt.
+A Christmas Toy Give Away will be held at 11 a.m. on Saturday, December 19, 2020 at Mt.
 Zion located at 512 West John Ave. in Orange.
 The event includes food, drinks and activities for the kids.
 All donations can be dropped off at 209 Morrell Blvd. or cash app: $Taszjones12

 Mask are required during the event.